 - It has a framework based on Dart, a client programming and object-oriented language developed by Google.
 Although it offers an amazing set of libraries that you can divide into layers (rendering layer, widget layer, etc.), its implementation is optional and not compulsory.

 Widgets are another critical Flutter component.
-They function as the building blocks that encompass all the development framework aspects in the Flutter SDK.
-Flutter gives you access to many ready-made widgets in addition to letting you customize them or create your own widgets.
+However, they function as the building blocks that encompass all the development framework aspects in the Flutter SDK.
+Flutter app development gives you access to many ready-made widgets in addition to letting you customize them or create your own widgets.
 Widgets make Flutter an object-oriented programming language, and all the objects in Flutter are widgets, be they fonts or buttons.
-They are organized as trees in the SDK.
+You can organize them as trees in the SDK in Flutter app development.

 Moreover, Flutter gives you access to an automated testing toolset that you can use to run three tests: unit, widget, and integration.
-You can learn more about these tests here.
+Also, you can learn more about these tests here.

-You can use Dart DevTools, also called Flutter DevTools, for debugging.
-They can be used to analyze performance, inspect the layout, debug apps, etc. You can learn more about Flutter’s architecture by clicking here.
+You can use Dart DevTools, which you also refer as Flutter DevTools, for debugging.
+You can use them to analyze performance, inspect the layout, debug apps, etc. Also, you can learn more about Flutter’s architecture by clicking here.
+Thus, Flutter architecture layers are multiple purpose.

 A Word on Flutter 2 & Flutter 3